SunnyPerProvare/SCCMDocs.it-it/sccm/compliance/plan-design/scap/about-scap.md

 - Uno dei sistemi operativi seguenti:
   - Windows 7 SP1, a 32 bit o a 64 bit
   - Windows 10 a 32 bit o a 64 bit
-  - Windows Server 2012 R2
+  - R2 per Windows Server 2012

 ### <a name="hardware-requirements"></a>Requisiti hardware